 However, leaving ash in your fireplace long-term isn’t a good idea.
 The material is acidic and can damage your hearth.
 While your fireplace is in use, you can remove small amounts of ash to keep the total down.
 At the end of the season, it’s best practice to clean out your fireplace completely.

-5 Steps to Remove Ashes From Your Fireplace
+How to Clean Out Ashes From a Fireplace

 Cleaning ashes out of your fireplace is a multistep process that takes time.
 You can clean your fireplace safely and efficiently by following these five steps: